gbroques/product-breakdown-structure/README.md

 Thus, one scheme to convert the #110-001 Front part number and name to a FreeCAD document name could be:

     N_110_001_Front

+Where "N" stands for "**N**umber".

+An alternative scheme could be to assign different meanings to the first letter.

+For example:

+    A_110_001_Front

+Where "A" stands for "**A**ssembly".

+Addtional characters such as "F" for "**F**astener" could be used since fasteners may appear in multiple sub-assemblies.

+Depending upon the model, the fixed-width of the two parts may be changed.

+For example, models with more hierarchy and less parts may choose to use 4 numbers for the assembly levels and 2 numbers for the part number.